Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 2 hours | 📍 Google Maps | Website

-Chiricahua National Monument makes for a great day trip from Tucson.
-The scenic drive goes by quickly, and there are tons of exciting hikes you can do within a few hours.
-My favorite is the Big Balanced Rock trail, which features a massive boulder balancing precariously atop a small formation.
-This hike is gorgeous all along the way, and I highly recommend it.
+My favorite is the Big Balanced Rock Trail, which features a massive boulder balancing precariously atop a small formation.
+This hike is gorgeous all along the way and I highly recommend it.

 Picacho Peak State Park

-Hike the cabled trail of this challenging climb to a summit offering 360-degree views
+Hike the cabled trail of this challenging climb to a summit offering 360-degree views.

 A group of people climbing a mountain full of cacti in Picacho Peak State Park.